wen-jams/bsavi/_sources/reference.rst.txt

     .. py:attribute:: plot_type

         Specifies how the data should be visualized.
-Currently can pick either 'Curve' that connects data points together or 'Scatter' for a simple scatter plot.
+Currently can pick either 'Curve' that connects data points together, 'Bars' for a series of columns with their heights determined by the y-axis value at each point, or 'Scatter' for a simple scatter plot.

+        Pass a single value to set it for all datasets in the Observable, or a list of values to be set for each dataset.

-        :type: str
+        :type: str or list[str]

     .. py:attribute:: plot_opts